why learn chinese

 6. Chinese is one of the easiest languages to learn

-When it comes to the issue of grammatical complexity, Chinese grammar is relatively simple.
+When it comes to grammatical complexity, Chinese grammar is simple.

 Unlike most European languages, it does not feature complicated constructs like cases and genders.
 It also treats tenses in a very simplistic way.